iCliniq Logo

 Conclusion:

-There are several strategies to lower your risk of contracting an STI.
-First, understand your sexual partners since the more relations you or your companions have, the greater your risk of contracting a sexually transmitted infection (STI).
+There are several strategies to lower the risk of contracting an STI.
+First, understand the sexual partners since more relations or companions have a greater risk of contracting a sexually transmitted infection (STI).
 Use a condom made of latex or polyurethane.
 Recognize that certain sex activities raise the risk, and get vaccinations.
 Many STDs are simple to diagnose and treat.
-If you or your spouse is diagnosed, you must both take treatment simultaneously to avoid re-infection.
+If diagnosed with STI, take treatment simultaneously to avoid re-infection.

 Frequently Asked Questions